lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

     Researchers may have different preferences and requirements about what counts as having 'participated' in a study; some researchers want to exclude children who have had any exposure to the study's stimuli, while others may only care about excluding children who have completed the whole session.
 Since the definition for these criteria has to be used for every study on the site, we have to use a definition of "participated" that operates in the same way for all studies.

     We have chosen to treat participation in the strictest sense: **once a child begins a study by clicking the 'Participate Now' button, they are treated as having 'participated' in that study**, regardless of how far they get through the study session.
-For internal studies, we also check that the participant at least reaches the first frame (as opposed to clicking to start and then closing the page before it loads).
+For internal studies, we also check that the participant at least reaches the first frame/trial (as opposed to clicking to start and then closing the page before it loads).

 If you want children to become ineligible for your study after doing it once, you can add the study itself to the 'must not have participated' list.
 However, keep in mind that as soon as the family starts a study session, the child will be treated as having 'particpated' (even if they don't finish; see :ref:`What counts as 'participated'? <what-counts-as-participated>`).

-If you are running an internal (Lookit) study then you have another option for warning families about participating in your study multiple times: you can implement a custom check at the beginning of the study session.
-Internal studies have access to all previous responses for that child and study through the :ref:`protocol generator function <elf:generators>`.
+If you are running an internal Lookit study then you have another option for warning families about participating in your study multiple times: you can implement a custom check at the beginning of the study session.
+Internal Lookit studies have access to all previous responses for that child and study through the :ref:`Lookit protocol generator function <elf:generators>`.
 Using this function, you can check whether the child has already 'participated' (using your own definition, e.g. completed all frames, or reached a particular point in the study), and use that information to conditionally warn families about ineligibility (see this example in the :ref:`experiment runner protocol generator documentation <elf:generators-checking-for-completion>`).
 If you implement your own check using the protocol generator, then you should not add the study itself to the 'must not have participated' criteria.

 As with all of the eligibility criteria, if the child is not eligible due to the study's prior participation requirements, they can still choose to participate in the study, but they will see a warning below the 'Participate Now' button when the ineligible child is selected (see image below).
 The purpose of this warning is to make sure that families know that they may not be compensated and their data may not be used.